Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Discussion

 \textbf{Sample-wise double descent in the nonlinear context appears to have a fundamentally different meaning compared to traditional discussions of double descent.} While we do not provide any theoretical findings here, the observation of sample-wise double descent for Gaussian Process regression does not follow current reasoning.
 Double descent is typically associated with a crossover from under- to over-parameterization of DNNs.
 However, a GP in $1D$ has only two tunable parameters (three if noise is considered), meaning the under- to over-parameterization occurs over 2 samples, yet double descent is observed from 5-30 samples.
 From our observations of both GPs and DNNs, we believe double descent is due to the underlying map and the distribution of sample data.
 If the map is sufficiently complex, i.e. nonlinear, and data is not appropriately distributed in the input space, as is the case when randomly partitioned, than the surrogate model may possess instabilities.
 Of course, in the $1D$ case, it is trivial to propose a uniform distribution, but in higher-dimensional cases, such as the MMT case here, a sufficient uniform distribution of samples is infeasible.
 The FOMO method circumvents this by finding the distribution of fixed samples that best recover the global, output PDF, which includes both the Gaussian core and heavy tails where nonlinearities lie.

+\textbf{Instabilities of the surrogate model induced by the underlying map complexity.} Specifically, the complexity refers to the degree to which extremes and heavy tailed statistics are present in the underlying map.
+By varying a tunable nonlinear coefficient, we show that sample double descent is not present for a non-extreme Gaussian map while double descent becomes increasingly apparent for maps with extremes and heavy tails.
+As more extremes are present, the surrogate models become more susceptible to instabilities.
+Using our approach, these data-induced instabilities are avoided.

 \textbf{Drawbacks to this approach.} While the FOMO approach improves the ability to eliminate double descent, double descent may still be unavoidable without enough samples.
 We list a few limitations below: \begin{enumerate} \item If the surrogate solution for the entire dataset is located at the peak of double descent, the initial output PDF will emit a suboptimal FOMO initialization.
-Two approaches could help mitigate this: initialize with the early stopping solution or propose a physics-based assumption of the underlying output PDF. \item The above underscores that although the approach will extract the most relevant samples, if no subset of the samples are sufficient to characterize the map, FOMO will not improve performance. \item While the GP case provides a compelling $1D$ representation of double descent, the instability could be removed by introducing a nonzero noise term.
-Based on our knowledge that the problem is noiseless, this would be an incorrect application of noise but would remove the instability. \item Other regularization approaches for instabilities could be employed for DNNs, such as physical constraints or physics-based loss functions (e.g. PINNs \cite{raissi2019physics}), but their efficacy for double descent is unknown.
-Additionally, the use of regularizations does not invalidate use of the FOMO method. \item The method assumes a known input distribution $p_\mathbf{x}$.
+Several approaches could help mitigate this: initialize with the early stopping solution, propose a physics-based assumption of the underlying output PDF, or propose further iterative FOMO procedures for initial data refinement. \item The above underscores that although the approach will extract the most relevant samples, if no subset of the samples are sufficient to characterize the map, FOMO will not improve performance. \item While the GP case provides a compelling $1D$ representation of double descent, the instability could be removed by introducing a nonzero noise term.
+Based on our knowledge that the problem is noiseless, this would be an incorrect application of noise, but, it would remove the instability. \item Other regularization approaches for instabilities could be employed for DNNs, such as physical constraints or physics-based loss functions (e.g. PINNs \cite{raissi2019physics}), but their efficacy for faster error convergence or sample-wise double descent is unknown.
+Additionally, the use of regularization approaches does not invalidate use of the FOMO method. \item The method assumes a known input distribution $p_\mathbf{x}$.
 This distribution could be approximated or rationalized from the input data.
 If incorrect, the performance would suffer.
 Future work is necessary to determine the sensitivity of the method with respect to errors in the input distribution. \end{enumerate}